klemens/hwpb/doc/DEVELOP.md

 A similar trait (`FromRequest`) is used in `web::session` to access the cookies of a request.
-Our implementation of this trait for the `User` struct only succeeds if the user is logged in, so `User` can be used as a request guard to restrict access of a route to logged in users.
+Our implementation of this trait for the `User` struct only succeeds if the user is logged in, so `User` can be used as a request guard to restrict access of a route to logged in users (note that you must additionally check if the user is allowed to view the current site or execute the current action using for example `User::is_tutor_for()`).
 Similarly, this mechanism can be used to request access to local resources like a database connection using the `db::Conn` struct.